-Window stays prop open the window at certain angles depending on the holes you choose to use, whilst casement fasteners lock the window securely in place when it is shut.
+Window stays are used to prop open the window at certain angles depending on the holes chosen.

 - Begin by unscrewing and removing the original stay used to hold open your window (if there is one present).
 Fill the holes left by the fixings with a wood filler.

 - After the filler is completely dry, sand the wood smooth and paint, stain or varnish the newly filled area as required.

 - After closing the window, position the pins along the bottom of the window frame.
 The closer the fixing bracket of the stay against the opening edge of the casement, the more manoeuvrability you will have when opening and closing the window.

 - Fit the stay onto the pins.
 This will set the correct height for the stay.
 Using a pencil, dot the position of the stays fixing holes onto the casement frame.